 1. Chromosomal Abnormalities

 When both the sperm and egg meet during fertilization, each of them brings 23 chromosomes together to create 23 matched pairs of chromosomes.
-Minor chromosome abnormalities can stop the embryo from growing, resulting in a spontaneous abortion.
+Minor chromosome abnormalities can stop the embryo from growing, resulting in a spontaneous abortion (more on getting pregnant after an abortion here).
 As women age, it may result in these incompatibilities and miscarriages occurring more often.
 According to the American Pregnancy Association, the most common cause of miscarriage stems from a genetic abnormality in the embryo.

 2. Hormone imbalances

 15 percent of miscarriages are the result of unbalanced hormones.
 For instance, deficient levels of progesterone can prevent a fertilized egg from being implanted into the uterus.

 The LH hormone is a key part of the ovulation process.
 The LH your body produces is responsible for triggering ovulation.
 A tracking device like Mira Fertility tracker can help understand your personal hormone patterns for a precise ovulation window, which is helpful for those trying to conceive again.

 Having a hard time tracking ovulation?
 Mira takes the guesswork out by measuring your actual fertility hormone concentrations!
 Sign up today for exclusive Mira content and discounts!

 Abnormal growths of certain areas in the uterine can disrupt blood flow to the fetus.
 Some women are born with a septum, an excess uterine tissue that can be related to miscarriages.